j10er/NodeKit/README.md

 # Node Features
 - MenuSwitch Item Description
 ## Path Management/Workflow
-- determine setup workflow
-- integration with git workflow
+- test with git

-## Only sync changed trees

 ## Assets
-### Export
-- asset:
-  - Object
-  - Collection
-  - Material
-  - Texture

-- determine all assets
-- set a uuid for each used asset
-- store uuid of asset in node
-- export asset to separate file with uuid as filename What to do if asset is used in multiple contexts? collection with objects, but objects also used on its own what to do if assset has geometry nodes
+- What to do if asset is used in multiple contexts? collection with objects, but objects also used on its own
-### Import
-- Find file with correct uuid
-- append to current scene, extra collection?
-- set asset pointer as attribute
+- what to do if assset has geometry nodes
 ## Tests
-### Based on attributes_dict
-- find way to genericallý create each data type

-- for each class (except nodetree):
-  - create nodetree
-  - add this item
-  - for each attribute:
-    - set random attribute for this datatype
-      - int/float: trivial
-      - str: random, except filepaths?
-      - vector: store size in attributes_dict?
-      - enum: ??
-      - bpy_collection: find type of collection, add 3 items
-      - assets/other objets: future
-=> attributes_dict wouldn't be backwards compatible
 ### Test the behavior
 - All basic tests: recieve a point at (0,0,0) as input, test successful if it now is at (0,0,1), otherwise wrong
-### Manually
-- find key features/node types
-- useful?